fmerian/launch-weeks/README.md

 ## leaderboard

-> ranked by number of launch weeks
+> Ranked by number of launch weeks

 1. **Supabase**: 8
 2. **Wasp**: 4